wsv-accidis/tmeit-android/README.md

 * [Material Design Icons by Google](https://github.com/google/material-design-icons)

 TMEIT for Android integrates code from the
-[image cropper library by SoundCloud](https://github.com/jdamcd/android-crop) (which is based on [AOSP](https://source.android.com/)).
+[Image cropping library by SoundCloud](https://github.com/jdamcd/android-crop) (which is based on [Android CropImage](https://github.com/lvillani/android-cropimage), which is based on [AOSP](https://source.android.com/)).